CKs-Technology-News/PrivacyTools/README.md

 - TomTom
 - Waze
 - Yandex Maps
-- [Apple](https://www.macworld.com/article/613085/apples-app-store-policies-prove-that-money-is-the-top-priority.html) Maps or Apple CarPlay
+- [Apple](https://www.macworld.com/article/613085/apples-app-store-policies-prove-that-money-is-the-top-priority.html) – Maps or Apple CarPlay.

 Privacy oriented alternatives:
 - [Open Street Map (OSM)](https://www.openstreetmap.org/) – OpenStreetMap is built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.